 In this post I explain how to replace a noisy or failed cooling fan in a Lenovo ThinkPad T61 laptop.

 This guide might work for some other Lenovo ThinkPad models.
-If it works for you, please mention the laptop model number in the comments after the post.

 Remove four (red) screws securing the palm rest.